webduinoio/tutorials/app/en/_tutorials-md/smart-03-rgbled.md

 	<span>Webduino development board: <a href="https://webduino.io/buy/component-webduino-v1.html" target="_blank">Webduino Mark 1</a>, <a href="https://webduino.io/buy/component-webduino-fly.html" target="_blank">Webduino Fly</a>, <a href="https://webduino.io/buy/component-webduino-uno-fly.html" target="_blank">Webduino Fly + Arduino UNO</a></span>
 </div>

-## Operation of the Webduino Blockly
+## Instruction of Webduino Blockly

 First, add a "Smart" block from the "Board" menu and select "WebSocket". ( **the web address of the webduino blockly must begin with http and not https** )Then, key in the IP address of development board. (please refer to [Webduino Smart WiFi Setup](smart-02-setup.html) for the IP address)